Menu

 Easy cleanup

-T-fal has many dishwasher safe options.
-These are ideal for cooks who don’t like to hand wash dishes.
+T-fal has many dishwasher-safe options.
+These are ideal for cooks who don’t like to hand-wash dishes.
+However, T-fal recommends hand-washing certain sets, including some ceramic cookware.
 Keep in mind that pots and pans with nonstick surfaces can be easier to clean than those without.

 Nonstick options

 A pan with a nonstick interior can certainly be easier to cook with.
-However, there are a number of different surfaces we’re talking about when we bring up nonstick.
+However, there are a number of different surfaces that are classified as nonstick.
 Make sure you know what you’re spending money on.

 Remember that most nonstick surfaces are not very scratch-resistant.
 As such, care must be taken during use and cleanup to keep the interiors looking and performing their best.